seatable/python-pipeline/README.md

  Access Tokens are always user bound / personal accounts should be avoided for this use case

 - [ ] remove current limitation / seatable-python-starter container working dir and mount on host has to be identical
-- [ ] change location of scheduler Dockerfile to top level inside scheduler folder (Dockerhub Token / set inside repo / github action)

 - [ ] set up branch protection (no direct push to main)

+- [ ] versioning, tags, naming (versioning tags from a file? are git tags used ?)
+  - [x] currrently every github action run produces images with the latest and the github run number tags

 -- done
+- [x] change location of scheduler Dockerfile to top level inside scheduler folder (Dockerhub Token / set inside repo / github action)
 - [x] evaluate connection to dockerhub (separate user ?) and exposure in github secrets manager (for now the connection uses anconrads personal docker hub account)
 - [x] changed repo setting to allow github actions